ezhilmathik/NCC-Luxembourg/Courses/docs/cuda/exercise-3.md

 We will now look into the basic matrix multiplication.
-In this example, we will perform the matrix multiplication.
+In this example, we will perform matrix multiplication.
 Matrix multiplication involves a nested loop.
-Again, most of the time, we might end up doing computation with a nested loop.
+Again, we might end up doing computation with a nested loop most of the time.
 Therefore, studying this example would be good practice for solving the nested loop in the future.

 <figure markdown>
 ![](../figures/mat.png){align=center width=500}
 <figcaption>b</figcaption>
 </figure>

- - Allocating the CPU memory for A, B, and C matrix.
+ - Allocating the CPU memory for the A, B, and C matrix.
-   Here we notice that the matrix is stored in a
+   Here, we notice that the matrix is stored in a
    1D array because we want to consider the same function concept for CPU and GPU.
 ```c
 // Initialize the memory on the host